How We Work

 - If they are not held accountable, they will never change.

 - My dad would have wanted us to fight to make sure this does not happen to others.

 - My choice was to let it go or do something to make it better.
 I chose to do something.

 - The dogs still sit next to her chair.
 How could I give up?

 - If my wife’s death gives me an opportunity to make things better, I’m going to take it.

 - It’s easy to make a buck but much harder to make a difference.

 - Every day I’m afraid to be without my husband.
 All I can do is push through and try to do better each day.

-We are selective and invested in the cases we take.
-We work our medical negligence cases on a contingent fee.
-That means if there is no recovery, there is no fee.
-This includes the expenses to prosecute your case (which can often exceed 6 figures).
+We are selective in the personal injury cases we take.
+Once we take them, we are invested in a successful outcome.
+If there is no awarding of damages, there is no cost to you for our services.
+This includes the expenses to prosecute your case (which can often exceed six figures).
 We advance all those costs and only receive a fee and get back the expenses if we are successful.

-Our clients have gone through enough dealing with the loss they have suffered.
-The last thing they need is financial risk in the outcome of the case.
-If they have the courage to fight, then we have the courage to risk our money in the prosecution of their case.
+Our clients have gone through enough loss and suffering, and they don’t need any additional financial burden.
+If they have the courage to fight, we have the courage to risk our money in the prosecution of their personal injury case.